A New Era

 In 2018, we enter a new era for women in league, with highlights including:

-- A stand-alone State of Origin match (formerly known as the Interstate Challenge) between New South Wales and Queensland, played during the NRL’s representative weekend in mid-June.
+We had the first-ever stand-alone State of Origin match (formerly known as the Interstate Challenge) between New South Wales and Queensland, with NSW securing the win over QLD with a 16-10 win.

-- A National Championship Carnival and Talent ID, congregating the best state talent on a national stage and providing a sequential pathway for female players to progress to the elite level.
+A National Championship Carnival and Talent ID, congregated the best state talent on a national stage and provided a sequential pathway for female players to progress to the elite level.

 Recent highlights in the women's game: